nickthename/nickthename.github.io/index.md

 [SSB Frame Data](https://nickthename.github.io/ssbframedata) - Hitbox display website.
 Sidebar has links to various other game data stuff.
 Collaboration between myself, Shears, heyitsjames, and others.
 J version is [here](https://nickthename.github.io/ssbframedata/J).

+[Yoshi Armor Break Table](/ssbframedata/Armor/Armor.html) - Table showing at what percent every move in the game will break Yoshi's double-jump armor.
+See the [FAQ](/FAQ.html#how-do-yoshis-armor-and-parry-work-whats-the-difference) for more information on how armor works.
+Rehosted from Bloodpeach's website.

 [Gameshark Code List](guides/gscodes.html) - Small list of useful gameshark codes for use on emulator or Everdrive.
 Mostly aimed at practice.

 [Hijikisoft Mirror](https://nickthename.github.io/holyweb.pgw.jp/hijikisoft/index.html) - Archive of Japanese developer HIJIKI's now defunct website.
 Contains various tools, such as a combo counter, frame data display, and 12CB tracker.